dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

 Oh, for the days when writers would bang out fiction on a well-oiled, clackity-clackity mechanical typewriter.
 I love a good typewriter, but I love the advantages of a computer, too.
-The problem is that more and more we associate computers with distraction, social interaction, and media of all types.
-So for me, the computer is less a machine for writing fiction than it is a machine for distraction.
+The problem is that more and more I associate computers with social interaction, news, and media of all types.
+So the computer is more a machine for distraction that it is a machine for writing fiction.

-Wouldn't it be great if we had a machine with the single purpose of a typewriter, and some of the benefits that a computing device has?
+Wouldn't it be great if we had a machine with the single purpose of a typewriter, and some of the benefits of a computer?

-There are a lot of different at such a device, including the [freewrite](https://getfreewrite.com/products/freewrite-smart-typewriter), the [alphasmart](https://en.wikipedia.org/wiki/AlphaSmart), and [ raspberry pi](https://en.wikipedia.org/wiki/Raspberry_Pi)-based devices like
+It's a great idea, and there are a lot of designs for such a device, including the [freewrite](https://getfreewrite.com/products/freewrite-smart-typewriter), the [alphasmart](https://en.wikipedia.org/wiki/AlphaSmart), and [ raspberry pi](https://en.wikipedia.org/wiki/Raspberry_Pi)-based devices like